StevenMicheletti/poolparty/README.md

 > $ ./PoolParty_base.sh

-However, it is recommended to save the run log as a file as it will contain some valuable statistics...
+However, it is recommended to save the log as it will contain some valuable statistics...

 > $ ./PoolParty_base.sh &> run.log &